simon-heinen/SimpleUi/README.md

 ### Structure of the SimpleUi project

 - src: Contains Android classes which do not have dependencies to any other library
+- srcModifiers: Contains all code related to UI generation based on the MCV pattern, so all modifiers etc.
 - srcJava: Contains pure Java classes to be used not only in Android but also Java projects
 - srcJavaEE: Contains JavaEE related sources like a JaxRS Proxy
 - srcAddons: Contains Android classes which relate to another library like Otto, Picasso, Butterknife etc.